kaihg/one-max/README.md

 The Tabu memory queue size is 7.
 It is a magic number which defined by the inventor.
 It will not choose the neighbor who is in the memory queue.

+### Genetic Algorithm
+With population, crossover rate, mutation rate, it will find the fitness one.

 ## Versions
 ### ExhaustionSearch (2018/3/16)
 1. Implement the exhaustion search.